 The DUI attorneys with the John D. & Eric G. Johnson Law Firm can help CDL drivers who have been charged with drunk driving navigate the complicated legal system.
 This could mean the difference between losing or saving your CDL and career.

-Can I Lose My CDL for a DUI Conviction?
+Can I Lose My Commercial Driver’s License for a DUI Conviction?

-The state of Louisiana’s drunk driving statutes follow federal guidelines when it comes to CDLs.
-Penalties for those who hold CDLs are quite harsh and include a driving license suspension of at least one year for many offenses, especially any associated with driving under the influence.
+The state of Louisiana’s drunk driving statutes follow federal guidelines when it comes to commercial drivers.
+Penalties for those who hold a commercial driver’s license (CDL) are quite harsh and include a driving license suspension of at least one year for many offenses, especially any associated with driving under the influence.
 These sentencing guidelines apply even if you were operating your personal rather than commercial vehicle at the time of arrest.

 Certain considerations will affect whether you are convicted of a “major” or “minor” violation, which further dictates how harsh sentencing will be.
 A major violation will be met with a license suspension of at least one year, but the suspension could run up to as many as three years if hazardous materials were also being transported when you were arrested.

 Both DUI convictions and refusing to consent to blood alcohol testing (as mandated by Louisiana’s Informed Consent Law) count as major violations that will lead to suspension of your CDL.
-Being convicted of a second DUI charge or committing any other major violation (e.g. a hit-and-run accident or driving while under the influence of narcotics) could lead to a lifetime CDL suspension.
+Being convicted of a second DUI charge or committing any other major violation (e.g., a hit-and-run accident or driving while under the influence of narcotics) could lead to a lifetime CDL suspension under Louisiana law.

 What Is the Legal Limit of Alcohol for a CDL Driver?

-The legal limit of alcohol is actually much lower for those operating commercial vehicles than it is for other types of vehicles.
+The legal limit of alcohol is actually much lower for those operating a vehicle with a commercial driver’s license (CDL) than it is for other types of drivers.
 Louisiana’s blood alcohol content (BAC) limit is .08 percent for operators of non-commercial vehicles, but someone operating a commercial vehicle can face arrest at only .04 percent.

 Contact the DUI Attorneys with the John D. & Eric G. Johnson Law Firm